Fluorescence

 The amount of time it takes excited electrons to lose the excitation energy depends on the type of phosphor being excited.
 Phosphors that only release glow while the excitation energy is being received are said to be fluorescent.

-The glow from a phosphor after the is an example of photoluminescence.
+The glow from a phosphor after absorbing hight energy UV photons is an example of photoluminescence.
 WOW!
 That is a big word, but it is actually easy and certainly fun to experiment with.
 Let’s take the word apart:

 photo is a prefix for light

-luminescence is any cold light–light from something that is not hot.
+luminescence is any cold light–light from something that is not hot, such as fireflies or glow sticks.

-OK, if we put the word parts back together we have a cold light produced by some light source.
+OK, if we put the word parts back together we have a cold light—photoluminescence.